 Yes, it is certainly a formal consideration of our collective futures but in order to answer the questions "What do we do?", "For whom do we do it" and "How do we excel" we require the engagement of all of our staff at every level.
 This is the only way in which a strategy can become actionable; a plan taken from the board to the field.
 Therefore, in line with our vision we have created the enabling environment to obtain the ideas and opinions of our most valued asset, our staff who are encouraged to contribute in no small measure towards driving us to achieve our vision for the company and see how all of this can have a positive impact across our spiral of influence.
 In these efforts, strategic challenges are identified based on a very sober gap analysis.
 In the year under review our priority was to sustain and increase our market share.
 Additionally, it as identified the mission critical fact that it requires highly competent people at all levels to consolidate position and expand operations.
-In this respect the company has 228 employees whose capacities and capabilities are continuously improved through rigorous development regimes revolving around both internal and external training with regular evaluation of improvement of competency through internationally accepted, triangulated performance evaluation systems.
+In this respect the company has 270 employees whose capacities and capabilities are continuously improved through rigorous development regimes revolving around both internal and external training with regular evaluation of improvement of competency through internationally accepted, triangulated performance evaluation systems.

-Next, we understand that in a competitive business environment, either minimizing or completely eradicating waste ("zero waste culture") will be the critical edge required for market dominance.
+Next, we understand that in a competitive business environment, either minimizing or completely irradiating waste ("zero waste culture") will be the critical edge required for market dominance.
 This is why special attention is paid to this most crucial aspect of process optimization in our strategic planning.

-Waste Responsibility Review Packing material Production executive Daily Machine break down Maintenance Engineer Daily Energy Cross Functional Team - Energy Weekly review/ Daily inspection

 Waste Responsibility Review

 Packing material Production executive Daily

 Machine break down Maintenance Engineer Daily

+Energy Cross Functional Team - Energy Weekly review/ Daily inspection

 Solid Waste Manager -Costing Monthly

 Wood Production Supervisor Daily

 Fuel Stores Manager Daily

 Rejection Section Head Daily